Turtles and hoomans. All the way down.

 The comms layer is an HTTP API — channels, Telegram, X, email, voice pipeline.
 Any process that can POST joins the conversation.

 HTTP is all you need.
 Claude, OpenAI, Ollama, a bash script — anything that can hit an endpoint joins the same comms.
-The bundled agents run on Claude Code, but the platform doesn't care what you bring.
+The bundled agents run on Claude Code or Codex, but the platform doesn't care what you bring.

 Changes ship as DEPLOYLOGs — agent-executable deployment instructions with commit hashes and step-by-step setup.
 Your ops agent pulls them from github.com/fagents/fagents/DEPLOYLOG and executes.